-Butterfly bushes thrive when provided with a loose, well-drained soil and plenty of sunshine.
+Butterfly bushes thrive when provided with a loose, well-drained soil and plenty of full sun.
 They prefer a pH of 6.0-7.0, but this is not absolutely essential.

 Buddleia care requires very little in the way of fertilizer.
-They are quite drought tolerant and very cold hardy.
+Butterfly bushes are quite drought tolerant and very cold hardy.

 Planting The Butterfly Bush In The Garden

-This rough and tough plant does not require too much attention to keep it in good shape.
+The rough and tough butterfly bush plant does not require too much attention to keep it in good shape.
 Below covers the basics of growing the buddleia plant in the garden.

-- The plants grow best when planted during late fall or early spring.
+- Butterfly bushes grow best when planted during late fall or early spring.

 - They require medium fertile well-drained soil to grow.

-- The main concern with these plants is space.
-Most types of butterfly bushes grow 6–12 feet tall and 4–16 feet wide.
+- The main concern with the butterfly bush is space.
+Most types of butterfly bushes grow 6’–12′ feet tall and 4’–16′ feet wide.
 Always give the plant some extra room.